hadoopbhanu/AWS_Terraform_GitActions_project_1/README.md

 # AWS_Terraform_GitActions_project_1
-Infrastructure automation using Terraform and GitActions for CI&amp;CD
+Infrastructure provisioning automation using Terraform and GitActions for CI & CD setup.